 Day 7 – Explore Copenhagen

-Drive to Smygehuk, the southernmost point in Swede, before continuing on to the old towns of Skanör and Falsterbo where you will encounter long stretches of white sand beaches.
+Drive to Smygehuk, the southernmost point in Sweden, before continuing on to the old towns of Skanör and Falsterbo where you will encounter long stretches of white sand beaches.
 Next, arrive in the charming capital city of Denmark, Copenhagen.
-Take time to explore the colourful harbour Nyhavn and the amusement park Tivoli Gardens.
+Take time to explore the colourful harbour, Nyhavn, and the amusement park, Tivoli Gardens.